 Mykonos – Santorini

-Two to four ferries connecting both islands on a daily basis.
+Two to four ferries connect both islands on a daily basis.
 The trip can last from 2.30 h to 4 hours depending on which kind of ferry you board.
 Traveling to Mykonos from Santorini can be a great day trip if you travel with a fast ferry.

 Paros – Santorini